Mr. Bigstuff

-Mr. Bigstuff is a British comedy television series written and starring Ryan Sampson alongside Danny Dyer.
-It premiered on Sky Max on 17 July 2024.
-It was renewed for a second series in September 2024.
-Dyer won the award for Male Performance in a Comedy Programme at the 2025 British Academy Television Awards.
+Mr. Bigstuff is a British comedy television series created and written by Ryan Sampson, who also stars alongside Danny Dyer.
+The first series premiered on 17 July 2024 on Sky Max.
+In September 2024, it was renewed for a second series, which premiered on 24 July 2025.
+In August 2025, it was renewed for a third series which is set to move to Sky One following the closure of Sky Max.
+Dyer received the award for Best Male Performance in a Comedy Programme at the 2025 British Academy Television Awards.

 Premise

 Glen, a meek carpet seller, is trying to save money for his wedding to fiancée Kirsty and is surprised one day to find his bombastic and polar-opposite estranged brother Lee at his house looking for an old friend.